Women & That ‘Orgasm’ Problem

 all of which are answers motivated by fear and shame rather than pleasure.

 So if pleasure is not the motivation – what is?

 If your motivation is something more complex or you just don’t know, expecting to experience pleasure may be a long bow to draw.

 Busting Through the Myths

-It’s not our fault that the pressure to perform sex correctly tends to dominate the minds of Western women.
+It’s not our fault that the pressure to ‘perform’ sex correctly tends to dominate our minds.
 The diversity of the human sexual experience is simply not valued enough in our culture.
-Not just by regular people, but also those who decide what’s normal and abnormal.
 Shame and fear are very powerful motivators that keep us in our place and stop us being curious and compassionate about sex.

 While we keep racing madly looking for a cure to the ‘sex problems’ women have, we are missing the answer that is so obviously in front of us.

 Meston.
 Cindy.
 Why Women Have Sex.
 St Martin’s Press.
 2009.
 New York.